telemachus/notes/anna-karenina/anna-karenina.md

 > radiated irrepressible joy and excitement.
 >
 > 'Why am I travelling?' he replied, looking straight into her eyes.
 'You know
 > that I am travelling to be where you are,' he said.
-'I can't do otherwise.”
+'I can't do otherwise.
+>
-> “And right at that moment, as if it had overcome some obstacle, the wind
+> And right at that moment, as if it had overcome some obstacle, the wind
 > hurled down snow from the roof of the carriage and rattled a loose sheet of
 > iron, while up in front, the locomotive's low whistle started to wail
 > mournfully and gloomily.
 The full horror of the snowstorm seemed even more